I.DEFINITIONS and BASICS

 Physicians have utilized fetal precursor cell transplantation as treatment of many ailments when they recognized that their patient needs predominantly a direct stimulation of regeneration, i.e. repair, of the damaged (diseased) cells or tissues of various organs.

-The proof of effectiveness is in enormous number of medical references about fetal precursor cell transplantation of the past ~65 years that can be easily found by opening the MEDLINE of U.S. National Library of Medicine,where thousands of summaries about cell transplantation could be found by searching for the following key words:
+The proof of effectiveness is in enormous number of medical references about fetal precursor cell transplantation of the past ~65 years that can be easily found by opening the MEDLINE of U.S. National Library of Medicine,where thousands of summaries about fetal cell transplantation could be found

 - fetal tissue transplantation